aut-icpc/Arch-linux/README.md

 # Arch-linux

 ## Introduction
-For AUT-ICPC competitions of 2019, an Archlinux iso image was provided.
+For AUT-ICPC competitions of 2019, I provided an Archlinux iso image.
 So here are some links and explanations for the journey of installing and configuring and having a live image in Archlinux.

 ![alt text](https://raw.githubusercontent.com/aut-icpc/Arch-linux/master/Arch-Xfce-icon2.png)